 Daniela Gioseffi (ed.), Women on War (New York: The Feminist Press at the City University of New York, 2003).
 A wide ranging collection of authors, celebrating not female warriorhood but female Cassandrahood.
 Many women from various cultures decry war and exploitation in all its forms.

-Nancy Loring Goldman (ed.), Female Soldiers - Combatants or Non Combatants (Westport: Greenwood Press, 1982).
-Gives the reader portraits of women in war (Germany, Russia, Yugoslavia, Vietnam and Israel) and as non-combatants (Greece, Japan,

-Denmark, Sweden), ending with an argument for women in combat (Mandy Seal) and against (Jeff Tuten).
+Nancy Loring Goldman (ed.), Female Soldiers- Combatants or Non Combatants (Westport: Greenwood Press, 1982).
+Gives the reader portraits of women in war (Germany, Russia, Yugoslavia, Vietnam and Israel) and as non-combatants (Greece, Japan, Denmark, Sweden), ending with an argument for women in combat (Mandy Seal) and against (Jeff Tuten).
 These last two essays are somewhat overridden by events, but well worth perusing for historical context and values.

 J. S. Goldstein, War and Gender: How Gender Shapes the War System and Vice Versa (Cambridge: Cambridge University Press, 2001).
-It is estimated that 8% of Soviet armed forces were women and that there were three squadrons of night bombers flown by women.
-Also, approximately 40% of doctors in the Soviet armed forces were women and many of these served in combat.
-According to Goldstein's estimates, approximately 1% of all warriors throughout history have been women.
+It is estimated that 8% of Soviet armed forces were women as were approximately 40% of doctors in the Soviet armed forces, many of whom served in combat.
+According to Goldstein's estimates, approximately 1% of all warriors throughout history have been women and with an overall total of hundreds of millions of fighters worldwide, this is not an insignificant number.
+The author also highlights the "cross-culture consistency of gender roles in war," and looks at women in all female, mixed gender and individual situations.
+Appreciated his emphasis on oftenoverlooked women military leaders such as Semiramis (Assyrian), Tomyris (Maggagetae), Tamara (Georgia) and Nzinga (Angola).

 Mary Gordon, Joan of Arc (New York: Viking Penguin, 2002).
-Although she made none of the major decisions of the various campaigns in which she fought and although she was eventually convicted and burned alive on a charge of being a transvestite, "Is it possible to say that she fought like a knight but otherwise didn't behave like one?"
+Although she made none of the major decisions of the various campaigns in which she fought, and although she was eventually convicted and burned alive on a charge of being a transvestite, "Is it possible to say that she fought like a knight but otherwise didn't behave like one?"
 The author answers this question in the affirmative.
-Still, I can attest that it is hard to beat this story of a woman at war.
-Joan of Arc was a frightening and overwhelming negative role model for me as a 10 year old boy for I feared I could not live up to her fiery expectations, God or not.